lejaja9/Riddlers/README.md

 * **[11/5/21 Riddler Classic](https://fivethirtyeight.com/features/how-many-friends-are-on-the-riddler-social-network/)**
     * Hi!
 What a nifty Riddler this was!

         Initially, I thought about using brute force method along the sort of `for num in range(1, sqrt(number))` to find every factor (and hence the sum of all the factors) of a number.
 Yet, I couldn't help but feel that this method was very inefficient.
-Upon further thinking, I was wondering [how to find the sum of all factors from prime factorization](https://www2.math.upenn.edu/~deturck/m170/wk3/lecture/sumdiv.html), which would save a lot of unnecessary work.
+Upon further thinking, I was wondering [how to find the sum of all factors from prime factorization](https://www.math.upenn.edu/~deturck/m170/wk3/lecture/sumdiv.html), which would save a lot of unnecessary work.

         With that in mind, I decided to make a dictionary which stores the prime factorization of every number, and I would work with my dictionary to find the prime factorization of every new number.
 For an example, we know that the prime factorization of 9 is 3^2, and we also know that 18 = 9x2, so we know that the prime factorization of 18 is just the prime factorization of 9 with an additional 2, or 3^2 x 2.
 From there, I could find the sum of all factors and see if that number fulfilled the property.

         Using my algorithm, I found two additional numbers, **378 and 49600**.
 We know that the factors of 378 are [1, 2, 3, 6, 7, 9, 14, 18, 21, 27, 42, 54, 63, 126, 189,  378], with a sum of all the factors equalling 960; 378 inches = 960.12 centimeters.
 We also know that the factors of 49600 are [1, 2, 4, 5, 8, 10, 16, 20, 25, 31, 32, 40, 50, 62, 64, 80, 100, 124, 155, 160, 200, 248, 310, 320, 400, 496, 620, 775, 800, 992, 1240, 1550, 1600, 1984, 2480, 3100, 4960, 6200, 9920, 12400, 24800, 49600], with a sum of 125984; 49600 inches = 125984 centimeters.

         That Riddler was a doozy!
 I am very excited to see what other numbers (if any) that Riddler Nation is able to find and how they went about it.

-        Update: It seems as if 378 and 49600 are the only two numbers that satisfy the condition

 * **[10/29/21 Riddler Classic](https://fivethirtyeight.com/features/can-you-survive-squid-game-riddler/)**
     * Ah, the Squid Game!